Polyvinyl-Records/polyvinyl-records/artist_page.md

 Social media links will display underneath the artist photo on the artist page.
 <p align="center"><img width=80% height=80% src="views/social_links.png"></p>

-You can edit these pages in the Links tab of the artist info page:
+You can edit these in the Links tab of the artist info page:

 ![](views/artist_page_links.png)

 ## Artist Releases
-Releases may be added to the artist page under the "Artist Page Albums" tab in the info view.
+Releases may be added to the Artist Page under the "Artist Page Albums" tab in the info view.

 These albums will display under the Artist Releases section of the Artist Page.

 ![](views/artist_page_albums.png)

 Click ``+Add `` to add a new album.
 The album must exist in the CMS.
-To create a new album check out the [How to Create an Album](album.md) page
+For help creating a new album check out the [Creating an Album](album.md) page.

 ## Featured Products
 These products can be edited from the info view and will be displayed to the right of the artist photo.
 We recommend having two products here.
 These can be manually updated or will auto populate with the artist's best selling products.